By Dominique DuBois Gilliard | Amazon.com | 192 pages

-SUMMARY: Over hundreds of years and the entanglement of church and state American Christians have lost their prophetic and Biblical voice when it comes to justice and punishment.
+SUMMARY: American Christians have lost their prophetic and Biblical voice when it comes to justice and punishment as we have wedded church and state together over hundreds of years.
 Pastor Dominque DuBoise Gilliard‘s clear prose tells the history of incarceration and the churches role and theological posture – both good and bad – with incarceration in the United States before tracing the history of Christian’s views on criminals and crime to retributive justice that is at odds with the Bible.

 “Mass incarceration is a byproduct of the church’s failure to sustain a witness that subverts the power of empire,” Gilliard says.
 “It is evidence of what transpires when the church forgets its mission, ceases its prophetic witness, and cowers before imperial power.”

 Since the church and state are wedded together the church has given up the distinction between governmental justice and biblical justice.
 This has lead to most Christians viewing the state as responsible for doling out justice.

 Rethinking Incarceration is split into two parts.
 The first part focuses on the roots and history of mass incarceration while the second part details the church’s support of incarceration that dehumanizes large parts of the American population.
 Gilliard identifies five prison pipelines that contribute to the disturbing fact that, “the United States has 5 percent of the world’s population but 25 percent of the world’s incarcerated.”

 Some of the pipelines, such as private prisons, stretch as far back as slavery and many of them came to be with the support of the Western church’s support of law and order at any cost along with the theological belief of retributive justice.
 Government polices such as no-knock warrants and mandatory minimums disproportionately affect people of color – especially black people.